oneyanshi/csc521/clojure-quirk/README.md

 ## Usage

 You must have an environment where you are able to run leiningen.
-If you cannot run leiningen, go [here for more information](https://leiningen.org/) on how to install it, etc. Recommended to use Eclipse and download Counterclockwise in order to use write in Clojure within Eclipse.
+If you cannot run leiningen, go [here for more information](https://leiningen.org/) on how to install it, etc. Recommended that you use Eclipse and download Counterclockwise in order to use write in Clojure within Eclipse.
 There are other ways to get this environment in text editors like Atom, Sublime, etc., and other programs like IntelliJ.
 I personally used Eclipse and Counterclockwise and was pretty pleased with the flow that it provided.

 If you already have leiningen, please follow these directions within your terminal/command prompt.